decorative image for blog on linux php images

 • creation of your own images using the OS of your choice and community PHP packages

-"Official" PHP Images
+"Official" PHP Linux Images

 The official PHP Linux images are difficult to configure.
 They have an incredibly minimal installation by default, which means a number of core extensions you may be accustomed to then need to be configured, compiled and installed: